Who owns and operates the Inappropriate Workplace Behaviour Line?

 • stalking;

-If you are an employee or student of the university, you can make a report about inappropriate behaviour by an employee of the kind listed above that you have experienced or witnessed using our telephone reporting line 1800 MULine (1800 685 463) within Australia – during business hours [9am to 5.30pm AEST] or using the online reporting form (24/7).
+If you are an employee or student of the university, you can make a report about inappropriate behaviour by an employee that you have experienced or witnessed using our telephone reporting line 1800 MULine (1800 685 463) within Australia – during business hours [9am to 5.30pm AEST] or using the online reporting form (24/7).

-Your report will then be forwarded to the University, who will decide on next steps.
+Your report will then be sent to the Workplace Integrity team at the University, who will decide on next steps.

 What other assistance or support is available to me?